 But Ryan’s hesitation still lurks beneath the surface of his remarks about falling in line behind Trump.
-Giving an out to the NeverTrump contingent in the GOP, Ryan said “The last thing I would do is tell anybody to do something that’s contrary to their conscience."The BEST SALES on Amazon NOW ]
+Giving an out to the NeverTrump contingent in the GOP, Ryan said “The last thing I would do is tell anybody to do something that’s contrary to their conscience.”Up to 70% off on Hottest Amazon Deals]